SomMeri/less4j/README.md

 ## API:
 Warning: Project is still in alpha and current API is very temporary.
 It will change in the future.

 Access the compiler through `CompilationResult compile(String lessContent)` method of the `com.github.less4j.LessCompiler` interface.
-The thread safe implementation of the interface is: `com.github.less4j.core.DefaultLessCompiler`.
+Thread safe implementation of the interface is `com.github.less4j.core.DefaultLessCompiler`.
 Return object `CompilationResult` provides has two methods:
 * `getCss` - returns compiled css,
 * `getWarnings` - returns list compilation warnings or an empty list.